 When a person visits a doctor, especially a family doctor, most likely the doctors name will be “Dr. Something” with the word “practice” behind it.
 The word practice is indicative of the doctor’s use of his belief of what is perhaps the problem.
 This affords them repetition or training (the more patients they see) into becoming more proficient in their work, regardless of schooling.
 Yet still, what he or she charges is never questioned and the patient pays with full trust that the doctor will heal them.

 A divination is an assessment of a problem by a competent diviner who will find a solution to whatever problem comes out.

-At the moment, the cost of my divination is $110 USD and it has been this price for many years and has never changed.
+At the moment, the cost of my divination is (the cost is given above in the navigation) USD and it has been this price for many years and has never changed.
 For divination using the Ifa oracle, the price is different.
 Whatever I or any competent spiritualist chooses to charge whether for divination or solution, is not something that anyone should question or dictate because as a spiritualist or knowledgeable elder, I have the right to charge whatever I feel appropriate, just as the doctor has the right to charge what he believes is appropriate for the care he will provide.
 The doctor deals with the physical and material world.
 I deal with the spiritual world.
 The body dies, but the spirit lives forever.
 Neither of the two should ever be trivialized, especially the work of the spiritualist.